Maui Now : Maui Entertainment, Arts, Community, August 18-24

 The Maui Gift & Craft Fair takes place at the Lahaina Gateway Sunday, Aug.
 21, 9 a.m. to 2 p.m.
 Some 50 vendors sell various gifts and crafts, including leis.
 For more information, go to mauigiftandcraftfair.com or call 808-825-4130.

-Adrian Trevino performs at Fleetwood’s Sunday, Aug.
-21, from 7:30 to 9:30 p.m.
-Trevino performs classic blues and soul music.
-Some of Trevino’s band are original members of the Willie K. band..
+Singer-songwriter Jason Arcilla performs at Fleetwood’s Sunday, Aug.
+28, from 7:30 to 9:30 p.m.
+Arcilla performs R&B, reggae, and island rock.
 For more information, go to fleetwoodsonfrontst.com or call 808-669-MICK.

 Free hula lesson, Tuesday